 The Commission will be directly engaging with small business operators and their representatives in 2018-19 to discuss the consultation findings and prioritise initiatives.

-The Commisison is building a new case management system.
+The Commission is building a new case management system.
 Employers, employees and representatives will be invited to attend design workshops to help shape the system for future users.
-Training will also be provided to frequent users to assist in transitioning to the new system.